PREVYMIS 240 mg concentrate for solution for infusion

 Gender

-Based on population pharmacokinetic analyses, there is no difference in letermovir pharmacokinetics in females compared to males.
+Based on population pharmacokinetic analyses, there is no difference in letermovir pharmacokinetics in adult females compared to males.

 Elderly